Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Results

 \subsection{Modeling}

 The predicted time evolution of the mean diameter and number density of the oxide dispersoids for the Sample 4 temperature history [300 W, 1200 mm/s; Fig. \ref{fig:cameraTemps}(c)] is shown in Fig. \ref{fig:oxideEvolution}.

-The oxide evolution can be divided into three phases: (1) dissolution upon heating; (2) nucleation and diffusional growth upon cooling; and (3) growth via collision coarsening.
+The oxide evolution can be divided into three phases: (I) dissolution upon heating; (II) nucleation and diffusional growth upon cooling; and (III) growth via collision coarsening.
 Due to the high peak temperatures, full dissolution of the feedstock oxides is predicted despite their high thermodynamic stability.
 Note that the extent of dissolution only becomes significant at temperatures far exceeding the equilibrium melting point of Y$_2$O$_3$ (2700 K), which is discussed in Section \ref{inclusionDiscussion}.
 Full dissolution leads to a high supersaturation of dissolved O upon cooling, providing a high driving force for nucleation and diffusional growth over a short time interval.
 Once most of the dissolved solute is consumed, nucleation and diffusional growth become negligible, and collision coarsening begins to control the evolution of the system.
 At high number density, particles are spaced closely together, which results in a high probability of collisions and rapid coarsening.
 Each collision results in a net removal of one particle from the system (since two particles combine to form one larger particle), leading to a decrease in number density and an increase in mean diameter.
 As the number density decreases, the probability of collisions also decreases, and the rate of coarsening slows.

 The model predictions for the dispersoid diameter and number density for Samples 1, 3, 4, and 6 are compared against the STEM observations in Figs.~\ref{fig:solTime}(a) and \ref{fig:solTime}(b).
 These predictions generally align with experimental trends.
 Though it is expected that the number density will decrease monotonically with increasing solidification time, the model predicts Sample 6 ($t_{sol}$ = 0.9 ms; 200 W, 900 mm/s) to have a lower number density of dispersoids than Sample 4 ($t_{sol}$ = 1.0 ms; 300 W, 1200 mm/s).
 From Figs. \ref{fig:cameraTemps}(c) and \ref{fig:cameraTemps}(d), it is clear that the measured peak temperature is higher for Sample 4 than for Sample 6.
 Consequently, oxide nucleation occurs comparatively earlier using the Sample 6 temperature history, yielding a longer oxide residence time (defined as the time difference between oxide nucleation and alloy solidification).
 Since the experimental results imply that number density decreases monotonically with increasing solidification time, the discrepancy in the model predictions is attributed to plume interference, which is more apparent for the Sample 6 temperature history than for Sample 4.